-Quick Guide: How to Cancel Your Account with DigitalOcean
+Quick Guide: How To Cancel DigitalOcean and Get a Full Refund

 DigitalOcean, like other unmanaged cloud hosting services, offers a pay-as-you-go model.
 While this means you only pay for the resources you’ve used, it also means you won’t get a refund.